-- In March 2020, the first case of Candida auris was detected in a Pennsylvania resident with a history of healthcare exposures in another state.
-Public health containment measures and investigation did not identify further transmission. - In June 2020, a second clinical case of C. auris was detected in Pennsylvania.
-An ongoing investigation has recently identified more than ten cases of C. auris colonization in two healthcare facilities in southeastern Pennsylvania, including a long-term acute care hospital (LTACH) and a skilled nursing facility (SNF), raising concerns about undetected C. auris transmission in healthcare facilities in southeastern Pennsylvania. - Controlling the spread of multi-drug resistant organisms (MDROs), including C. auris is still of utmost importance during the COVID-19 pandemic.
-The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly providing guidance to request that: - Healthcare facilities develop and maintain C. auris action plans to assure measures are in place should a patient with C. auris be detected in, or transferred to, the facility; - Healthcare providers maintain vigilance for clinical illness that could be consistent with C. auris; - Healthcare facilities deliver education to staff and providers about C. auris and the infection prevention and control measures necessary to contain it; - Environmental health practices are reviewed for effectiveness against C. auris; - Laboratories implement methods to detect C. auris as outlined in this HAN. - Suspected or confirmed cases of C. auris identified in Pennsylvania should be reported promptly to PDPH at 215-685-6748 or DOH by calling 1-877-PA-HEALTH, or your local health department.
+Controlling the spread of multi-drug resistant organisms (MDROs), including C. auris is still of utmost importance during the COVID-19 pandemic.
+The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly providing guidance to request that:

+- Healthcare facilities develop and maintain C. auris action plans to assure measures are in place should a patient with C. auris be detected in, or transferred to, the facility; - Healthcare providers maintain vigilance for clinical illness that could be consistent with C. auris; - Healthcare facilities deliver education to staff and providers about C. auris and the infection prevention and control measures necessary to contain it; - Healthcare facilities that have not previously had C. auris cases contact their local public health jurisdiction prior to admitting a patient known or suspected to be colonized or infected with C. auris; - Healthcare facilities report to their local public health jurisdiction when a patient colonized or infected with C. auris will be transferred to another facility; - Environmental health practices are reviewed for effectiveness against C. auris; - Laboratories implement methods to detect C. auris as outlined in this HAN.

+Suspected or confirmed cases of C. auris identified in Pennsylvania should be reported promptly to PDPH at 215-685-6748 or DOH by calling 1-877-PA-HEALTH, or your local health department.

+EPIDEMIOLOGY OF C. AURIS IN PENNSYLVANIA

-The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly releasing the following guidance in response to the first cases of Candida auris detected in Pennsylvania.
-Cases were detected in healthcare facilities in Delaware and Philadelphia Counties.
-DOH is alerting healthcare facilities, providers and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.
+The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly updating the following guidance.
+DOH is reminding healthcare facilities, providers and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.